lesliehamachi/lesliehamachi.github.io/research.md

     </td>
     <td style="padding: 10px">
      <p style="font-size: 16px;">
 In the Hamachi Group, we are interested in developing methods to synthesize colloidal COFs.
 Here is a recent publication from the group on <a href="https://pubs.rsc.org/en/content/articlelanding/2023/ra/d3ra02202a">synthesizing colloidal COF-300</a>.
 This research involves a mixture of organic chemistry techniques (1H NMR, GC/MS, FTIR), physical chemistry techniques (DLS, surface area analysis), and materials engineering techniques (PXRD, SEM).
-You do not need prior experience with these techniques to be able to participate in a research project, although it is suggested that you have taken the first two quarters of gen chem.</p>
+You do not need prior experience with these techniques to be able to participate in a research project, although it is suggested that you have taken the first semester of general chemistry.</p>
     </td>
   </tr>
 </table>